In a given CpG site from a single cell we will either have a C or a T

 efficiently.

 T reads are referred to as converted cytosine and C reads are referred to as unconverted cytosine.
 In case of Infinium Methylation arrays, we have intensities representing the unconverted (M) and converted (U) channels.
-The most used summary from these experiments is the proportion $\beta=\frac{M}{M+U}$, commonly referred to as .
+The most used summary from these experiments is the proportion \(\beta=\frac{M}{M+U}\), commonly referred to as .
 Naively using the difference between betas from BS and oxBS as an estimate of 5-hmC (hydroxymethylated cytosine), and the difference between betas from BS and TAB as an estimate of 5-mC (methylated cytosine) can many times provide negative proportions and instances where the sum of uC (unmodified cytosine), 5-mC and 5-hmC proportions is greater than one due.

-takes as input the data from the
+The function MLML takes as input the data from the

 different bisulfite-based methods and returns the estimated proportion